COEXCZ/django-translation-manager/docs/installation.rst

       m = Manager()
       m.load_data_from_po()

-#) if you need, add a link to translation admin
+6) if you need, add a link to translation admin

   .. code-block:: python

       {% url admin:translation_manager_translationentry_changelist %}

-You should now have your django translation maager up and running
+You should now have your Django Translation Manager up and running